raesum/raesum/documentation/configurationOptions.md

 - `allowedOrigins` (array) - An array of strings that represent the allowed origins for CORS.
 Default: []

+### initialization

+This section is used when the server is started for the FIRST time.
+It will create the first user in the system which should be a superadmin.
+-`firstUserExternalId` (string) - The cognito id of the first user in the system.
+The user should already exist in cognito.
+- `firstUserUsername` (string) - The username of the first user in the system.
+- `firstUserRole` (string) - This is the role to assign to the user.
+It should be a superadmin role but can be overriden.
+Note: If you don't have a superadmin you will need to MANUALLY create one later if one is needed.

+### login
+This section controls what login types/patterns are allowed.
+One or both may be enabled.

+- `jwt` (boolean) - Whether to allow JWT for authentication.
+Default: true
+- `useSessionCookie` (boolean) - Whether to allow session cookies for authentication.
+If using this be sure to completely configure the session in a secure way.
+Default: false

 ### Cache

 Raesum supports multiple potential cache backends.
 For a multi-server deployment, it's *STRONGLY* recommended to use Redis.
 For a single server deployment or local development, the in-memory cache may be sufficient (Redis is still suggested where possible).